What is Temporal Hierarchical Forecasting?

 Temporal Aggregation

+We are interested in generating forecasts for the hourly and 2-hourly windows.
+We can generate these forecasts using TimeGPT.
+After generating these forecasts, we make use of hierarchical forecasting techniques to improve the accuracy of each forecast.
 We first define the temporal aggregation spec.
 The spec is a dictionary in which the keys are the name of the aggregation and the value is the amount of bottom-level timesteps that should be aggregated in that aggregation.
+In this example, we choose a temporal aggregation of a 2-hour period and a 1-hour period (the bottom level).Y_train

 contains our training data, for both 1-hour and 2-hour periods.